Mujib: The Making of a Nation: Casting

-Trailer
+First trailer

-After the upload of the film's trailer, it got mixed reaction among the people.
-The trailer was criticised on many issues.
+After the upload of the film's first trailer, it got mixed reaction among the people.
+The trailer was criticised for many issues.
 Hashibur Reza Kallol, a filmmaker, criticised the trailer.
-But a professor in history from University of Calcutta named Kingshuk Chatterjee hinted that it is normal because even Gandhi and Jinnah couldn’t escape from criticism.
+But Kingshuk Chaterjee, a history professor from the University of Calcutta, hinted that it is normal because even Gandhi and Jinnah could not escape criticism.
 Contrary to criticism of the trailer, director Shyam Benegal said that it is inappropriate to react only by watching the trailer without watching the entire film.
 Sohanur Rahman Sohan supported him.
 A section of viewers complained that there were many historical mistakes in the trailer.
 Scriptwriter Sadhana Ahmed refuted the allegations and told The Daily Star that there was no danger of a historical mistake in the film.
 Columnist Deepak Chowdhury thinks that if people watch this trailer, they may lose interest in watching the film.
-Jawad Antu of Somoy TV thinks that since Sheikh Mujibur Rahman is the idol of Bangladesh Awami League, a group of people in Bangladesh have unreasonably criticized its trailer, thinking it is a propaganda film of the political party.
 Bahauddin Khelon, one of the casting directors of the film, agreed that the trailer has some problem.

-When people in Bangladesh criticized the trailer of Mujib, Arifin Shuvoo said that the trailer isn’t official.
+When people in Bangladesh criticized the trailer of Mujib, Arifin Shuvoo said that the trailer is not official.
 However, the country's Information Minister Hasan Mahmud denied it on May 25 and confirmed about its officiality.
 The director said in an interview on May 26 that the trailer was made before the film's production was completed and another trailer will be released later.
 He also wanted to make it clear that he is more interested in calling it a teaser than a movie trailer.
 He also indirectly acknowledged the flaws in the trailer.

+Politics

+Jawad Antu of Somoy TV thinks that since Sheikh Mujibur Rahman is the idol of Bangladesh Awami League, a group of people in Bangladesh have unreasonably criticized its trailer, thinking it is a propaganda film of the political party.
+According to Deep Halder of ThePrint, Sheikh Hasina released the hastily produced film to impress the citizens for the 2024 Bangladeshi general election which will not actually help her in politics.

+Historicity

+Film personality Mir Shamsul Alam Babu pointed that while the second trailer showed the present Arts faculty building of Dhaka University, it was in the area of Dhaka Medical College Hospital in 1947.
+He found discrepancies between the scenes of Sheikh Mujibur Rahman's return to his homeland in 1972 shown in the film with the historical account.
+Although Bangabandhu's residence had only two rooms in 1961, the trailer shows Mujib's family entering the entire two-story building.
+In the trailer, the scene of students being shot in front of Dhaka University's arts faculty during the Bengali language movement on 21 February 1952, but according to history, the shooting did not happen then, but happened hours later.